Kim Brooks: President of Dalhousie and faculty lockout

 On January 1, 2023 Brooks became the acting Provost and Vice-President Academic of Dalhousie University, and on August 14, 2023, she became the President of Dalhousie University.
 She is the first woman and openly-queer person to hold the position at Dalhousie.
 In 2024, Brooks wore a presidential convocation gown, the design of which was overseen by faculty staff and produced by an undergraduate Costume department student, using indigenous imagery.
 As the project was a part of the student's Honours thesis, it was not announced if the student was compensated for the design, or if she instead paid herself to do it through her tuition fees.

 In August 2025, under her leadership, Dalhousie became the first U15 Canada university to order the lockout of their teaching faculty, doing so just before the new school year began and before the union membership could complete its vote on the university's contract offer.
 In response, the Quebec Federation of Professors, which previously represented Brooks when she taught as a professor at McGill, called her refusal to bargain for a new contract an “authoritarian move”.
 As the lockout entered its fourth week, Dalhousie students circulated a petition pushing for Brooks' resignation from the presidency and "accusing the university of damaging its reputation, disrespecting faculty, and undermining student learning."
 The petition was eventually signed by more than one thousand people.
 After the lockout ended, the student union demanded 21% of their semester's tuition refunded, as this was the amount of classes not taught due to Brooks' lockout in a statement that also read, "This disruption has deprived us of the education we are paying for, leaving us with cancelled classes, lost instructional time, gaps in invaluable mentorship and mounting uncertainty about our academic futures."
 Her eventual offer to the professors ended up being nearly twice her initial financial offer, which she had originally claimed was all she could afford.

 Other work

 Brooks has also served as co-chair of the National Association of Women and the Law, the Chair of the Women's Legal Education and Action Fund, and the managing editor of the Canadian Journal of Women and the Law.
 She is also a past-President of the Canadian Association of Law Teachers.

 Government work

 In 2016 Brooks was brought in by the Revenue Minister of the Government of Canada to act as an independent reviewer of accused tax malfeasance of KPMG advisors and the handling of the file by the Canada Revenue Agency.
 Following her review, she was appointed as the vice chair of the agency's offshore advisory committee.

+Honours

+She was made a Member of the Order of Canada on December 31, 2025.